ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-dropdown}

 A dropdown consists of two elements: a button and a panel.
 The button expands the dropdown menu.
 The dropdown panel can hold any UI element.

 You can use the {@link module:ui/dropdown/utils#createDropdown `createDropdown()`} helper method to create a dropdown.
 By default, it uses the {@link module:ui/dropdown/button/dropdownbuttonview~DropdownButtonView `DropdownButtonView`} class.
-But you can replace it with the {@link module:ui/button/buttonview~ButtonView `ButtonView`} or {@link module:ui/dropdown/button/splitbuttonview~SplitButtonView `SplitButtonView`} class.
+You can replace it with the {@link module:ui/button/buttonview~ButtonView `ButtonView`} or {@link module:ui/dropdown/button/splitbuttonview~SplitButtonView `SplitButtonView`} class.

 ### List